 Macarons can be stored in the fridge for up to five days, and in the freezer for up to three months.
 If freezing, thaw to room temperature first before eating.

 I think all bakers have issues with macarons at one point or another, so you’re not alone if you do!
 As I’ve mentioned before, it’s like Goldilocks and the Three Bears: everything has to be just right.
 The batter consistency must not be over- or undermixed.
 The meringue must be whipped to stiff, but not dry, peaks.
 The macarons must be baked at the right temperature for the right amount of time.
 If you fail to perform any of these steps, your macarons will be hollow, cracked, flat, underbaked, lumpy, puffy, porous, or overbaked.
 Fillings can be problematic as well if the recipe isn’t followed correctly.

 I’m going to walk you through the most common problems you’ll run into, their likely causes, and how to either fix them or improve on your next batch.

 Egg Whites Won’t Peak in the Meringue

 You may find that the egg whites are a bright white but will not stay on the beater when lifted up, no matter how long you whip them.

-There are several possible culprits: there was grease in the bowl, there was a bit of egg yolk in the egg whites, you used boxed pasteurized egg whites, or there wasn’t enough sugar to stabilize the meringue.
+There are several possible culprits: there was grease in the bowl, there was a bit of egg yolk in the egg whites or you used boxed pasteurized egg whites.

 Grease or fat (including a bit of egg yolk) is enemy number one when you’re in pursuit of a fluffy and light meringue.
 It prevents the egg whites from whipping up to their fullest potential and could leave you with a soupy mess.
 If you used boxed pasteurized egg whites, the meringue won’t whip up because the pasteurization process changes the egg white proteins.